prakash-cmd/portfolio/README.md

 ## Credit
-This project was built following a tutorial by Cryptical Coder.
-It can be found [here](https://www.youtube.com/watch?v=3aCoZudPEKE&t=143s&ab_channel=CrypticalCoder).
+The frontend of this project was created based on a tutorial by Cryptical Coder.
+It covers building a portfolio website using ReactJS, EmailJS, and CSS.
+You can find the tutorial [here](https://www.youtube.com/watch?v=3aCoZudPEKE&t=143s&ab_channel=CrypticalCoder).